Portrayed by: Ryan McPartlin

 There are a number of actors that could have brought Devon Woodcomb to life brilliantly, but I’m certain that no one would have layered him as remarkably as Ryan McPartlin.
 McPartlin brought so much heart to every emotion Devon felt, and he did so with intricate humor and charm.
 He managed to convey a plethora of emotions from confidence to fear and confusion to love.
 Whatever Captain Awesome felt, McPartlin made sure we could feel it, too.

-I’ve rewatched Chuck way too many times to count at this point, and each time I’m stunned with how much adoration runs through Devon’s veins.
+I’ve rewatched Chuck way too many times to count at this point, and each time I’m stunned by how much adoration runs through Devon’s veins.
 I imagine it to be a good amount, but I’m always in awe of just how compassionate and empathetic he is.

 He is a remarkable father who tries so incredibly hard to be perfect, it’s adorable.
 And he’s an extraordinary husband, but that’s a fact we’ve already established.
 Finally, raise your hand if you now refer to Las Vegas as Las Vecas?
 To be frank, Las Vecas sounds way better.
 Why isn’t it real?

-Captain Awesome today, Captain Awesome tomorrow, Captain awesome forever and for the win.
+Captain Awesome today, Captain Awesome tomorrow, Captain awesome forever, and for the win.